DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Experiments

+The previous section evaluates our model on a given goal state $z_T$.
+We want to verify that our model can also generate trajectories conditioned on a more abstract goal, where the target ending state is given in the form of a constraint.
+Any trajectory $q_1, ..., q_{T-1}$ leading to a state $z_T$ such that $c_\psi(o, z_T) = \True$ is a constraint-satisfying sample.

-Goals, consisting of sets of possible satisfying states, can be specified in the form of named classifiers We evaluate the learned model with classifier-guided sampling.
-Three classifiers are trained to model the point cloud as being ``fully closed'', ``fully open'', and ``open''.
-The corresponding semantics are door angle \textless 0.2, \textgreater 1.4, and \textgreater 1.2 radians.
-Trajectory samples are drawn from the learned model with these constraints enforced at the end of the trajectory $p_{\phi_k}(z_T)=1$, according to the transition described in Eq.~\ref{eq:condition}.
-We evaluate on 100 randomized initial configurations of the microwave, and report the success rate of the actual state satisfying the semantic constraint, after executing the sampled trajectory.
+We evaluate the learned model with classifier-guided conditional sampling, where $c_\psi$ is given in the form of named classifiers, according to Eq.~\ref{eq:condition}.
+We train three classifiers to model the point cloud as being ``fully closed'', ``fully open'', ``half closed'', and ``half open''.
+The corresponding semantics are door angle less than 0.2, greater than 1.4, less than 1.2, and greater than 1.2 radians.
+We evaluate 100 random initial configurations of the microwave and report the success rate of the ending state after executing the sampled trajectory $q_1, ..., q_{T-1}$ (Table~\ref{tab:abstractgoal}).
 Qualitative results are shown in Fig.~\ref{fig:all_traj}, with the door being fully closed and fully opened.
-Success rate is reported in Table~\ref{tab:abstractgoal}.
-Figure~\ref{fig:state_prediction} shows the entire sampled trajectory with classifier guidance of `fully closed', action waypoints as gray boxes.
+Fig.~\ref{fig:state_prediction} shows the entire sampled trajectory with classifier guidance of ``fully closed''.
+The green boxes show the action waypoints $q_1, ..., q_{T-1}$.

+Our model achieves a high success rate on all semantic goals.
+Further, the classifiers are trained completely independent of the diffusion trajectory sampler.
+This is valuable for generalization to new domains with novel constraint types.
+One can re-use the unconditional trajectory model and only learn the classifier that encodes the semantics of the new constraint.